 Average 401k Balance by Age – Stats & FAQs

-An American’s 401k plan is a savings fund sponsored by their employer.
+An American’s 401k plan is a savings fund sponsored by the employer.
 These funds go to a separate account and can be used for investing and growing your retirement income.

 Do you wonder what the average 401k balance by age is?
-How much money do you need into your 401k account to be able to retire comfortably?
-What’s the percentage of your income you need to put aside?
+How much money do you need into your 401k account to retire comfortably?
+What percentage of your income do you need to put aside?

-All these questions give Americans headaches right when they start with their first job.
-Scroll down to find the key stats about the 401k goals by age alongside answers to some common FAQs.
+These questions give Americans headaches right when they start their first job.
+Scroll down to find the key stats about the 401k goals by age, alongside answers to some common FAQs.

 Average 401k Balance by Age (Editor’s Choice)

-- 1 in 3 Americans can retire comfortably by 67.
+- One in three Americans can retire comfortably by 67.
+(Aon)

 Average 401k Savings by Age

-Unsurprisingly, the average retirement savings by age stats show that young Americans have the lowest amount in their 401k.
-The average amount for this age group is set at a modest $15,000.
-Employees aged 20-29, on average, contribute 7.4% of their income towards their 401k balance.
-This percentage is lower than the recommended 401k contribution by age for people between 20-29 years of 10-15%.
+Unsurprisingly, the average retirement savings by age stats show that young Americans have the lowest amount in their 401k accounts.
+The average amount for this age group is set at a modest $10,500.
+Employees aged 20–29, on average, contribute 7% of their income towards their 401k balance.
+This percentage is lower than the recommended 401k contribution by age for people between 20–29 years of 10–15%.
 Still, young Americans have time to boost their contributions.

-Most American adults aged 30 should have savings equal to their annual salary, according to the average 401k balance by age 30 statistics.
-With the average wage stateside for people 25-35 being $43,524, young Americans are on the right path.
-This is an interesting discovery because the average contribution rate for this age group is 8.3%, a little over half of what’s recommended.
+Most American adults aged 30–39 should have savings equal to their annual salary, according to the average 401k balance by this age group.
+With the average wage stateside for people 25–34 being $928 per week, young Americans are on the right path.
+This is an interesting discovery because the average contribution rate for this age group is 8%.

-Generation X managed to put aside 8.9% of their income towards their 401k savings.
-The average 401k balance by age 40 stats show that this has worked out great for them.
-Their average 401k in 2019 was a bit over $100,000.
-The Gen X median 401k balance for the same quarter was $36,000.
-It should be noted that many people have logged lots of working years reaching their earning peak by their 40th birthday.
+Generation X managed to put aside 8% of their income towards their 401k savings.
+The average 401k balance by age 40 stats show that this plan has worked out great for this age group.
+It should be noted that many people have logged lots of working years, reaching their earning peak by their 40th birthday.
 By 40, Americans should have in 401k balance at least twice their current salary.
 So, workers that make $70,000 and whose average 401k balance by age 45 is $100,000 should step up their game.

-Their median balance in Q2 2019, according to Investopedia, was $60,900.
+According to NerdWallet, their median balance in 2021 was $60,900.
 With the average retirement age in the USA being 62 years, these people are reaching their full savings potential.
-Meaning, this isn’t the best amount to help them maintain their lifestyle after retirement.
-In any case, Q4 2020 stats show that the average contribution rate is 11.4%.
-The average 401k balance by age 50 statistics meanwhile reveal that in 2019, these workers deposited $6,000 more than the standard amount.
-At the start of 2020, the amount was even higher, at $6,500.
+In other words, this isn’t the best amount to help them maintain their lifestyle after retirement.
+In any case, statistics show that the average contribution rate is 10%.

-As Americans near their retirement age, they tend to deposit more money into their savings accounts.
+As Americans approach their retirement age, they tend to deposit more money into their savings accounts.
 After all, these are the last years they have left to grow their balance.
-The average contribution of 11.4% of their income towards 401k perfectly reflects that.
-Per the average 401k balance by age 60 stats, baby boomers have a bit under $200,000 in their sixth decade.
+The average contribution of 11% of their income towards 401(k) perfectly reflects that.
+According to the average 401k balance by age 60 stats, baby boomers have under $200,000 in their sixth decade.
 Their median balance is $62,000, i.e., higher than that of any other age group.

-7. Only one-third of American workers will save enough money to retire securely by 67.
+7. Only one-third of American workers will save enough money to retire safely by the time they turn 67.

-The Real Deal study conducted by Aon discovered that only 1 in 3 employees would be able to retire at the age of 67.
-To do that comfortably, the average 401k balance by age study set the final pay multiply at 11.1.
-Otherwise, the median American employee will have enough retirement savings by age 70.
+The Real Deal study conducted by Aon discovered that only one in three employees can retire at the age of 67.
+To do that comfortably, the average 401k balance by age study set the final pay multiple at 11.1.
+Otherwise, the median American employee will have enough retirement savings by the age of 70.
 To achieve their full potential, workers should put aside 16% of their income, starting at 25.
 With the contribution rates listed above, we can conclude why so few Americans are able to retire at a reasonable age.

 8. Only 19% of Americans are projected to accumulate 401k savings above their target amount.